stellar/java-stellar-anchor-sdk/.github/pull_request_template.md

 ### Thoroughness

 * [ ] This PR adds tests for the most critical parts of the new functionality or fixes.
+* [ ] All tests from the anchor test suite pass against this branch locally
 </details>

 ### What